ACF

 Regulatory Renewal

 ANMAT said the overhaul forms part of a broader government drive to modernise the public sector and align national standards with international best practice.
 The new regulation takes effect 60 working days after publication.
-For further details, you can consult the Decree here (in Spanish).
+For further details please consult the Decree here (in Spanish).

 We acknowledge that the above information has been compiled from ANMAT Argentina .